tulip-control/tulip-control/doc/tutorial.rst

 where :math:`v` is a new discrete variable that describes in which cell the continuous state is.

 Since the partition is proposition preserving, all the continuous states that belong to the same cell satisfy exactly the same set of propositions on the continuous state.
 By the abuse of notation, we write :math:`c_j \models X_i` if all the continuous states in cell :math:`c_j` satisfy proposition :math:`X_i`.
-Then, we can replace any proposition :math:`X_i` on the continuous state variables by the formula :math:`\displaystyle{\bigvee_{j \text{ s.t. } c_j \models X_i} v = c_j}`.
+Then, we can replace any proposition :math:`X_i` on the continuous state variables by the formula :math:`\displaystyle{\bigvee_{j
+\text{ s.t. } c_j \models X_i} v = c_j}`.

 Putting everything together, we now obtain a specification of the form in :eq:`spec` (see also :ref:`ssec:spectips`).
-We can then use the GR(1) Game implementation in `JTLV <http://jtlv.ysaar.net/>`_ to automatically synthesize a planner that ensures the satisfaction of the specification, taking into account all the possible behaviors of the environment.
-This can be done using the following steps.
+We can then use the GR(1) game implementation in `JTLV <http://jtlv.ysaar.net/>`_ or `gr1c
+<http://scottman.net/2012/gr1c>`_ to automatically synthesize a planner that
+ensures the satisfaction of the specification, taking into account all the possible behaviors of the environment.
+This is done using the :literal:`synth.synthesize` function:

-    1. Generate input to JTLV

-        .. autofunction:: jtlvint.generateJTLVInput
+    .. autofunction:: synth.synthesize
 	:noindex:

-    2. Synthesize the discrete planner

-        .. autofunction:: jtlvint.computeStrategy
-	   :noindex:

-    3. Construct the automaton

-        .. autoclass:: automaton.Automaton
-	   :noindex:

-Step 1 and 2 above can be combined using the following function:
+The resulting output is a finite state machine (Mealy machine):

-        .. autofunction:: jtlvint.synthesize
+    .. autofunction:: transys.FiniteStateMachine
 	:noindex:

 .. _ssec:spectips: